pkic/pkimm/categories/key-management/_index.md

 - Documented inventory of cryptographic keys
 - Accuracy and consistency
 - Completeness of inventory
-- Validation od cryptographic key records
+- Validation of cryptographic key records

 #### References